N5GEH/n5geh.tutorials.from_sensor_to_application/README.md

 docker start gateway
 ```

-In oder to check the connection, we will try to change the heater power by sending a command
+In oder to check the connection, we will try to chang the heater power by sending command
-to our FIWARE platform.
-The request is called `Send Command` in the postman collection.
+to FIWARE platform.
+The corresponding request is `Send Command` in the postman collection.
 The heater power can be changed in the payload ("Body") of the request.
 If the connection
-is successfully established, you will see a change in the heater's power on the [web GUI](http://localhost:8000/)
+is successfully established, you will see the change of heater power on the [web GUI](http://localhost:8000/)
 of the simulation.

 ### Step 4: Monitoring Services

-The FIWARE platform provides a live monitoring service via Grafana.
-The user
+FIWARE platform provides a live monitoring service via Grafana.
+The users
-can view values of entity attributes on a dashboard.
+can view the value of entity attributes on a dashboard.
 To start the service,
 please first log in to the [Grafana Dashboard](http://localhost:3001) with the
 default username `admin` and default password `admin`.

-Then we need to connect to the CrateDB, in which the data is persisted.
+Then we need to connect to the CrateDB.
 Create a `PostgreSQL` datasource
-[here](http://localhost:3003/datasources) and use the following setup.
+[here](http://localhost:3003/datasources) and use the following setups.

 - **Name:** Controller (an arbitrary name)
 - **Host:** crate:5432 (crate is the host name of CrateDB inside the docker network, 5432 is an internal open port for SQL query)